 Board of Trustees

-- Michael Franc, of the Hoover Institution
+- Michael Franc, Hoover Institution

-- Edwin Meese III, Fellow at the Heritage Foundation
+- Edwin Meese III, Fellow, Heritage Foundation

 - William Meyersohn, Real Estate Consultant

-- Thomas S. Winter, Editor-in-Chief of Human Events
+- Thomas S. Winter, Editor-in-Chief, Human Events

 - Gilbert Collins, Trustee emeritus.
 Trustee, Intercollegiate Studies Institute